Memory and aging: Prevention and treatment

 Various actions have been suggested to prevent memory loss or even improve memory.

-The Mayo Clinic has suggested seven steps: stay mentally active, socialize regularly, get organized, eat a healthy diet, include physical activity in your daily routine, and manage chronic conditions.
+The Mayo Clinic has suggested seven steps: stay mentally active, socialize regularly, get organized, eat a healthy diet, include physical activity in one's daily routine, and manage chronic conditions.
 Because some of the causes of memory loss include medications, stress, depression, heart disease, excessive alcohol use, thyroid problems, vitamin B12 deficiency, not drinking enough water, and not eating nutritiously, fixing those problems could be a simple, effective way to slow down dementia.
 Some say that exercise is the best way to prevent memory problems, because that would increase blood flow to the brain and perhaps help new brain cells grow.

 The treatment will depend on the cause of memory loss, but various drugs to treat Alzheimer's disease have been suggested in recent years.
 There are four drugs currently approved by the Food and Drug Administration (FDA) for the treatment of Alzheimer's, and they all act on the cholinergic system: Donepezil, Galantamine, Rivastigmine, and Tacrine.
 Although these medications are not the cure for Alzheimer's, symptoms may be reduced for up to eighteen months for mild or moderate dementia.
 These drugs do not forestall the ultimate decline to full Alzheimer's.

 Also, modality is important in determining the strength of the memory.
 For instance, auditory creates stronger memory abilities than visual.
 This is shown by the higher recency and primacy effects of an auditory recall test compared to that of a visual test.
 Research has shown that auditory training, through instrumental musical activity or practice, can help preserve memory abilities as one ages.
 Specifically, in Hanna-Pladdy and McKay's experiment, they tested and found that the number of years of musical training, all things equal, leads to a better performance in non-verbal memory and increases the life span on cognition abilities in one's advanced years.